ML4SE2022/group1/README.md

 For downstream tasks like code search, clone detection, code refinement and code translation, please refer to the [GraphCodeBERT](https://github.com/guoday/CodeBERT/tree/master/GraphCodeBERT) folder.

 # UniXcoder

-This repo will provide the code for reproducing the experiments in [UniXcoder: Unified Cross-Modal Pre-training for Code Representation](https://arxiv.org/pdf/2203.03850.pdf).
+This repo will provide the code for improving the code clone detection in [UniXcoder: Unified Cross-Modal Pre-training for Code Representation](https://arxiv.org/pdf/2203.03850.pdf).
 UniXcoder is a unified cross-modal pre-trained model for programming languages to support both code-related understanding and generation tasks.

 Please refer to the [UniXcoder](https://github.com/microsoft/CodeBERT/tree/master/UniXcoder) folder for tutorials and downstream tasks.

-# CodeReviewer

-This repo also provides the code for reproducing the experiments in [CodeReviewer: Pre-Training for Automating Code Review Activities](https://arxiv.org/abs/2203.09095).
-CodeReviewer is a model pre-trained with code change and code review data to support code review tasks.

-Please refer to the [CodeReviewer](https://github.com/microsoft/CodeBERT/tree/master/CodeReviewer) folder for tutorials and downstream tasks.

 ## Contact

-Feel free to contact Daya Guo (guody5@mail2.sysu.edu.cn), Shuai Lu (shuailu@microsoft.com) and Nan Duan (nanduan@microsoft.com) if you have any further questions.
+Feel free to contact Group 1 via MatterMost if there is any question!